Student Visa Responsibilities

 Where you are required to register with the police, visit the webpage below for more information on how and when to register.
 It is important to remember what changes in circumstance you must report to the police throughout your stay in the UK.

-As a Tier 4 student you are required to be in regular attendance on your course and inform your department of any absences.
+As a Student or Tier 4 visa holder you are required to be in regular attendance on your course and inform your department of any absences.
 The University has a responsibility to monitor student attendance, and in cases of continued poor or non-attendance it is obligated to consider the withdrawal of your visa sponsorship.
 This would result in withdrawal from the University.

 You should inform your department of any absences from your studies.
 This may be by completing a self-certification form, extenuating circumstances form, or submitting a leave of absence request.

 It is important that you understand your responsibilities regarding attendance on your course.
-Please see the website below for more guidance about the University's Tier 4 attendance policy.
+Please see the website below for more guidance about the University's Student Visa attendance policy.

 Working During Your Studies